makerdao/dss-direct-deposit/README.md

 ### Configuration

-Below are the configurable parameters for the Compound DAI D3M:
+Below is a configurable parameter for the Compound DAI D3M:

-- `tau` [seconds] - The expiry for when bad debt is sent to the vow debt queue.
-This must be set during initialization to enforce a deadline for when this module is considered to be in a failure mode where no more liquidity is available in the pool to unwind.
-Unwinding can still occur after this period elapses.
 - `barb` [wad] - The target borrow rate per block on Compound for the DAI market.
 This module will aim to enforce that borrow limit.

 Any Comp that is accured can be permissionlessly collected into the pause proxy by calling `collect()`.